Male characters written by female writers that we loved

 There is an alluring charm about Anjali Menon’s men.
 They are vulnerable, real, trapped in societal conditioning, and desperate to break out.
 Arjun from Bangalore Days is one such favorite male character written by Anjali Menon.
 He has a broken childhood; he is carefree and he falls in love with the individual that Sera is.

 What did Dan and Shiuli actually share?
 How can we define their relationship?
 The truth is we will never fully know.
 Dan from October is empathetic for his co-worker for inexplicable reasons.
 While everyone moved on with their lives forgetting Shiuli, Dan just did not want to quit.
 We see him being eccentric, being extremely caring, and being his most authentic self.
 Dan is also Varun Dhawan’s finest performance so far.

 Amrita’s father Sachin is the dad we all would love to have.
 Unlike other parents, he is not disappointed over his daughter’s divorce, rather he is proud of her for choosing herself and walking out of a relationship where respect is no longer served.
 Sachin Sandhu breaks the taboo surrounding divorced daughters.
 He treats his daughter not as a commodity but as a grown person capable of making her own choices, capable of living a life of her choice.

 Writer/Director: Meghna Gulzar

-Inspired from the real-life, Amol from Chapaak sees beyond the looks and physical appearance of a woman.
-He falls in love with Malti, an acid attack survivor not out of pity, but out of sincere appreciation and respect, he has for her.
+Inspired from the real-life, Amol from Chhapaak sees beyond the looks and physical appearance of a woman.
+He falls in love with Malti, an acid attack survivor not out of pity, but out of sincere appreciation and respect he has for her.